 The magic of an ancient horse race near Pisa

-PALIO DI BUTI TODAY.
 Today’s Palio delle contrade di Buti is basically the version that took shape in the Sixties.
-The farmers’ horses have been replaced by ones better suited to racing that are hired by the Buti districts for the event together with the jockey, and an evocative historical parade has also been added.
-This takes place every year on the first Sunday after 17th January, the day of the feast of Saint Anthony the Abbot.
-The Palio di Buti 2018 will therefore be held on 21st January, although, as it is often the case with this type of celebrations, collateral events will begin long before!
-If you have the opportunity to spend a few days in Tuscany on the occasion of the Buti horse race, you might be interested to know that 13th January, the Saturday preceding the race, is when the Buti walking dinner will be staged.
+The farmers’ horses have been replaced by ones better suited to racing that are hired by the Buti districts for the event together with the jockey, and an evocative folkloristic parade has also been added and this year it will take place on 13th January.
+The race takes place every year on the first Sunday after 17th January, the day of the feast of Saint Anthony the Abbot.
+The Palio di Buti 2019 will therefore be held on 20th January, although, as it is often the case with this type of celebrations, collateral events will begin long before!
+If you have the opportunity to spend a few days in Tuscany on the occasion of the Buti horse race, you might be interested to know that 12th January, the Saturday preceding the race, is when the Buti walking dinner will be staged.
 This is a food and wine event during which you will be able to taste some of the best dishes of the local tradition amongst the districts of Buti.
 There will also be live music and a horse-drawn cart touring the village to entertain adults and children alike!
 More dinners and side events will take place in the Buti districts throughout the week preceding what, given the proximity to the city of the leaning tower, could also be labelled, in a similar fashion, the Pisa Palio!
 But let's now turn our attention to the programme of the main event - whose staging is the end result of fervent preparations covering a whole year.
-For the latest updates, make sure you visit the Palio di Buti official site: paliodibuti.org.
+For the latest updates, make sure you visit the Palio di Buti official site: www.paliodibuti.org.

-The Palio di Buti 2017 was won by the Contrada de La Croce, if you are eager to know who will be this year’s winner you will have to plan a few days in Tuscany.
-The best solution is to book one of our hotels in Pisa and, since you are based there, why not join some of our tours in the city of the Leaning Tower?
+The Palio di Buti 2018 was won by the Contrada of San Rocco, if you are eager to know who will be this year’s winner you will have to plan a few days in Tuscany.
+The best solution is to stay in Pisa and, since you are based there, why not join some of our tours in the city of the Leaning Tower?

 Event location: Buti

-Contacts: Info and complete program on the official website www.paliodibuti.org
+Contacts: info and complete program on the official website www.paliodibuti.it

 Need help choosing